metamorph-inc/openmeta-rocket/README.md

 4. Click *Install*.

+### Cloning the openmeta-rocket repository
+#### Command Line
+1. Open Git Bash in your desired project directory.
+2. Run the following command in Git Bash: `git clone git@github.com:metamorph-inc/openmeta-rocket.git`

+#### Web Browser
+1. While in the main repo folder, click the green "Clone or download" button at the top right.
+2. Select Download ZIP to download the repo to your Downloads folder.
+3. Once the download is complete, unzip the repo to your desired project directory.

 ### Java
 OpenRocket is Java application, so Java x86 (version 6 or later) must be installed on your machine to run simulations with it.